-With the start of a new academic year we want to offer some suggestions to help prevent you from becoming a victim of identity theft.
+We want to offer some suggestions to help prevent you from becoming a victim of identity theft.
 According to the Wisconsin Office of Privacy Protection, young people, 18 to 29, continue to account for almost 30 percent of all identity theft complaints.